-Edward L. Recker, chairman of the committee and head of campus development, described the functions of the board development committee as coordinating programs for increased endowments, gifts, and bequests, doing public relations work for the college and establishing closer ties with the South Bend the board meeting that improved previous board meeting.
+Edward L. Recker, chairman of the committee and head of campus development, described the functions of the board development committee as coordinating programs for increased endowments, gifts, and bequests, doing public relations work for the college and establishing closer ties with the South Bend

+The committee reported at previous board meeting.